 ENGL2045.
 Travel writing (6 credits)

 This is a survey of European travel writing as a literary genre from the medieval period to the present day.
 The writings of travelers and explorers such as Marco Polo, Christopher Columbus and James Cook are examined, as well as those of modern travel writers such as Freya Stark, Graham Greene, D.H.
 Lawrence, Paul Theroux and Jan Morris.
 European travel writing is explored formally and thematically with the aim of introducing students to its many strategies and subtexts, and especially its historical role in articulating 'otherness' for the European imagination.

 Assessment will be by 100% coursework.

 ENGL2046.
-English words (6 credits)

-This course explores the structure, meaning, history, and usage of English words from a linguistic point of view.
+English words (6 credits) This course explores the structure, meaning, history, and usage of English words from a linguistic point of view.

-Assessment will be by 100% coursework.

 ENGL2047.
 English discourse structures and strategies (6 credits) This course will provide an introduction to the analysis of English discourse from a linguistic perspective.
 Students will learn rhetorical methodologies and examine their effects on readers and listeners.
 Units include: spoken and written English discourse, global organization and cohesion, discourse markers, information structure, narrative, and non-verbal structures and strategies.
 Assessment will be by 100% coursework.
 ENGL2048.
 Language and jargon (6 credits) This course looks at specialized sub-languages used by different social groups.
 For example, drug addicts, criminals, butchers, and dog-breeders all have their own specific languages or jargons.
 The various reasons that have been advanced for the formation of these languages are discussed, and their role in the wider language culture of different societies is examined.
 The course also looks at the history of the treatment of specialized sub-languages by official agencies, lexicographers and linguists.
 Assessment will be by 100% coursework.

 ENGL2049.
 The history of English: sociolinguistic perspectives (6 credits) This course will have a specific focus on the history of the English language from a sociolinguistic perspective.
 The course will discuss issues related to language contact, standardisation, variation, and varieties of English.
 Particular reference will be made to the role of attitudes and ideologies in the development of the language.
-Assessment will be by 100% coursework. assessment.
+Assessment will be by 100% coursework assessment.
 ENGL2050.
 English corpus linguistics (6 credits) Corpus linguistics is a rapidly-developing methodology in the study of language.
-It exploits the power of modern computer technology to manipulate and analyse large collections of naturally-occurring language ("corpera").
-This course will introduce students to the use of computers and computerized corpera as tools for exploring the English language.
-Assessment will be by 100% coursework.
-ENGL2053.
-Linguistic categories of English (6 credits) This course offers a critical investigation of the linguistic categories of English.
-Both purely formal categories (e.g. phonetic segments) and meaningful symbolic categories (e.g. morphemes, lexical items, syntactic constructions) will be considered.
+It exploits the power of modern computer technology to manipulate and analyse large collections of naturally-occurring language ("corpora").
+This course will introduce students to the use of computers and computerized corpora as tools for exploring the English language.
 Assessment will be by 100% coursework.